garrettj403/SciencePlots/README.md

 plt.style.use(['science','ieee'])
 ```

-In this case, the ``ieee`` style will override some of the parameters from the main ``science`` style in order to configure the plot for IEEE papers (column width, fontsize, etc.).
+In this case, the ``ieee`` style will override some of the parameters from the main ``science`` style in order to configure the plot for IEEE papers (column width, fontsizes, etc.).

 To use any of the styles temporarily, you can use: